dfelinto/blender-manual/manual/addons/mesh/edit_mesh_tools.rst

 In the UI there are a variety of tools in each category, most tools have a tooltip to provide some usage information to help users understand each tools basic requirements.
-Most significant hotkeys is in Edit Mode double :kbd:`RMB`-click brings up the Vertex/Edge/Face menus depending on vertex/edge/face selection mode.
+The most significant hotkey is in Edit Mode double :kbd:`RMB` brings up the Vertex/Edge/Face menus depending on vertex/edge/face selection mode.
 Menu Integration is main tools into the Edit Mode context menu, selection tools into the Edit Mode select menu.